-Instructional Labs Manager, Electrical Engineering
+Lecturer, Electrical Engineering

 Steve started building (and breaking) stuff at an early age.
 Growing up in Minnesota, he had lots of time to tinker indoors.
 Then things got worse!
 Steve has built lasers, cell sorters, optical disk drives, gravity wave detectors, DNA sequencers, various microscopes, wireless data acquisition gizmos that form their own network, and a bunch of other things he would rather forget.